quaydrionb/quad-pizza-shop/README.md

-# Quad Pizzeria Website Redesigned with Next.js, Material-UI (Mui), Headless UI, and PostgreSQL
+# Quad Pizzeria Website Redesigned with Next.js, Redux, Material-UI (Mui), and Headless UI

 Welcome to the Quad Pizzeria website repository! 🍕 Dive into an immersive experience where you can explore and indulge in the culinary wonders of Quad Pizzeria – a vibrant pizza eatery specializing in delectable square pizzas, tantalizing wings, and heavenly desserts.